Advanced Vocab Words - Set 8 Flashcards

 71

-# Which vocabulary word means the following? adj. fearsome or awe-inspiring ## Footnote *Hint: starts with "r"*
+# Name the vocab term: adj. fearsome or awe-inspiring ## Footnote *Hint: starts with "r"*

 redoubtable ## Footnote synonyms: dreadful, admirable, worthy, formidable, fearsome He was a _redoubtable_ opponent on the chessboard.